Shahryar-sss/Cloud-Cost-Optimization/readme.md

 <hr/>

-The output of the prohram is printed to the console window.
+The output of the program is printed to the console window.